Light rail is much more than a transport project. It’s a step towards a better future for Auckland.

 Our priority is to deliver light rail between the city centre and Māngere.

-The Minister of Transport Hon Michael Wood has released a summary of the Indicative Business Case to show progress so far and before it is considered by the Government.
-The technical assessment work identified that light rail is the ideal form of transport to pursue.
-The summary includes a short list of three options and the findings about delivery entity, cost and funding.
+A summary of the Indicative Business Case is available to read here.
+The summary shows progress so far and the recommendations considered by the Government.
+Technical assessment work identified that light rail is the ideal form of transport to pursue.
+The summary includes the short list of three options and the findings about delivery entity, cost and funding.

 As part of our community and stakeholder engagement we attended 14 events in communities along the city centre to Māngere corridor proposed for light rail.
 This enabled us to share our future vision for the project, have conversations with Aucklanders and answer questions.